ergochat/ergo/docs/MANUAL.md

 The config file accepts hashed passwords, not plaintext passwords.
 You must run `ergo genpasswd`, type your actual password in, and then receive a hashed blob back (it will look like `$2a$04$GvCFlShLZQjId3dARzwOWu9Nvq6lndXINw2Sdm6mUcwxhtx1U/hIm`).
 Enter that into the relevant `opers` block in your config file, then save the file.

+Although it's theoretically possible to use an operator password that contains spaces, your client may not support it correctly, so it's advisable to choose a password without spaces.
+(The period character `.` is an acceptable alternative separator if your password is based on randomly chosen words.)

 After that, you must rehash or restart Ergo to apply the config change.
 If a rehash didn't accomplish the desired effects, you might want to try a restart instead.